egordm/MGTCOM/documents/Documents/Proposal/023_link_based.md

 %   * Caused by relying on the previously found communities
 %   * Can cause avalanche of wrong detection

 Dynamic Community Detection can be seen as an extension to community detection by the addition of the Community Tracking task.
 Tracking relies on the coherency and stability of found communities to define their evolution through time.
-The said properties are not be taken for granted and introduce new challenges when designing DCD methods.
+The said properties can not be taken for granted and introduce new challenges when designing DCD methods.
 The main issue is in fact that they are competitive with each other causing a trade-off between community coherency/quality and community temporal stability.

 Various strategies dealing with this trade-off are categorized by @rossettiCommunityDiscoveryDynamic2018 and @dakicheTrackingCommunityEvolution2019 where authors reach a consensus over three main groups.
 In the following sections, we briefly introduce these strategies and describe the current state of the art in similar order.